 I thought my ePortfolio was a balanced collection of my coursework at SJSU.
 While my experience may not be the same for everyone, some courses proved more valuable to me in completing my ePortfolio.

-INFO 204- Information communities (five pieces of evidence)
+INFO 204- Information professions (five pieces of evidence)

 For coursework, Information communities were used most for evidence outside of my own professional experience.
 This course focused on information users and the social, cultural, economic, technological, and political forces that shape their information access and use.
 This is also a core course in the SJSU MLIS program so all students would be wise to use as much evidence from this course as possible to free up space for interesting elective courses later in your SJSU career.